If you have experience installing software from source code on your Linux server, you have probably come across the

 With these last touches, if you enter the directory with the Makefile and .jpg or .jpeg files, you can call make without any arguments to process your files, send them to your server, and then delete the .png files you uploaded.

-As you can see, it is easy to string together tasks and also to cherry pick a process up to a certain point.
-For instance, if you only want to convert your files and need to host them on a different server, you can just use the webify target.
+As you can see, it is possible to string together tasks and also to cherry pick a process up to a certain point.
+For instance, if you only want to convert your files and need to host them on a different server, you can just use the

 At this point, you should have a good idea of how to use Makefiles in general.
 More specifically, you should know how to use make as a tool for automating most kinds of procedures.

-While in some cases it may be easier to write a simple script, Makefiles are a simple way of setting up a structured, hierarchical relationship between processes.
-Learning how to leverage this tool can help make repetitive tasks simple.
+While in some cases it may work better to write a script, Makefiles are a way of setting up a structured, hierarchical relationship between processes.
+Learning how to leverage this tool can help make repetitive tasks more manageable.